stelios-c/stelios-c/README.md

 - 👋 Hi, I’m @stelios-c
-- 👀 I’m interested in Data, Space, Telecommunications, Transport.
+- 👀 I’m interested in Telecommunications, Transport, Data, Space.
-- 🌱 I'm learning how to use Yellowbrick with Scikit Learn.
+- 🌱 I'm learning about Management Information Systems from the textbook by Laudon & Laudon.
 - 💞️ I’m looking to collaborate on analysing open data and improving open source tools.
 - 📫 How to reach me: comment/issue on github or message me on Linked In.